arckinteractive/elgg_hybridauth/README.md

 	> Application Type is Web Application
 	> Your Site or Hostname - click on More options
 	> Authorized Redirect URIs - enter the Authentication URL http://SITE-URL/hybridauth/endpoint?hauth.done=Google
-* Copy your Client ID into the Provider ID field in the plugin settings
-* Copy your Client secret into the Private Key field in the plugin settings
+* Copy your Client ID and Client secret to corresponding fields in the plugin settings
 * For more on permissions scope, see https://developers.google.com/accounts/docs/OAuth2Login#consentpageexperience and https://developers.google.com/oauthplayground/

 #### Setting up LinkedIn ####